sho-kikugawa/personal-website/doc/feature-note.md

 - [ ] Reliability
 	- [X] Evaluate how to handle errors
 	- [X] Logging to a file
-	- [ ] Find a "keep-alive" monitor like nodemon
+	- [ ] Integrate PM2 into the project
-- [ ] Cleanup
+- [X] Cleanup
-	- [ ] Start trimming things that are not actually needed
+	- [X] Start trimming things that are not actually needed

 # Nice to have
 - [ ] Showing articles